- I’m pointing my camera at the red outline with gray cells, and nothing happens!

 There are two possibilities.

 You may not really have captured all the tiles.
-Look in the lower right hand corner of the screen and you will see something like “captured: 74 out of 175”; this means there is still one tile that has not been captured.
+Look in the lower right hand corner of the screen and you might see something like “captured: 174 out of 175”; this means there is still one tile that has not been captured.
 The other hint is that the red outline and the tiles move when you move the camera.
-The missing are usually hiding along the red edges, especially near the right or left end.
+The missing tiles are usually hiding along the red edges, especially near the right or left end.
 Also, remember that a tile cannot be captured unless it is entirely on the screen.
 Tile fragments will not capture.

 - I get “bad capture” messages?

 This happens some times on some devices.
 The exact reason is unclear, but it seems to be because the camera is overwhelmed in some way.
-Typically, if you slow down, hive the camera a chance to catch its breath, you will stop getting the message.
+Typically, if you slow down, give the camera a chance to catch its breath, you will stop getting the message.
 Other than the annoyance and confusion this message causes, it is harmless, and you can continue your capture process.

 - How fast is SASHA?